 - To conduct research to determine the types of climates and environments in which those organisms lived.

 Two laws were passed in 1989 that have greatly enhanced the North Dakota Geological Survey's ability to manage the State's paleontological resources.
 North Dakota's Paleontological Resource Protection Act (Section 54-17.3, N.D.C.C.), gives the North Dakota Industrial Commission, acting through the office of the State Geologist, the responsibility to protect paleontological resources located on land owned by the State or its political subdivisions.
 Also in 1989, the North Dakota Geological Survey was given statutory responsibility to operate and maintain a public repository for North Dakota fossils (Section 54-17.4, N.D.C.C.).
 The North Dakota State Fossil Collection is housed at the North Dakota Heritage Center in Bismarck. (location map)

+The Fossil Digs are currently FULL.
 If you missed out on signup, you can add yourself to the 2023 Fossil Dig Wait List by clicking on the link below: